PurdueElectricRacing/PERterpreter/README.md

+# Purpose
+The purpose of this was initially to serve as a CLI extension for a graphical frontend which had additional functionality.
+The ultimate goal of the graphical front end was to serve as a way to perform various simulation modes for the car so we could perform manual testing as well as scripted testing.
+However, as this project developed it was decided that this system could serve most of the purposes of the GUI tool, and thus the gooey tool was phased out and never implemented.
+Additionally, it seems unlikely that accurate simulation models could be achieved given our limited (mine specifically) availability and time to fully understand all of the possible operation modes for the motor controller.
+A BMS simulator could be done, though it seems tedious, and like a project in and of itself.

+Anyway, PERterpreter is now the official scripting language of PER, which should allow us to perform automated testing of simplistic functionality (GPIO, CAN messaging, and serial communication).

+It allows for creating of test scripts which output PASSED or FAILED, depending on the results of any `assert` functions in the code.

+TODO explain this shizz better yo

 # Cloning this repo
 To clone this repository, run the following command as this project makes use of git submodules.